UACOMTucson/MedDocs/docs/13_MedLearn_Absences.md

-# Absence Requests
+# MedLearn - Absence Requests

-**Note:** For the pilots you will continue to use ArizonaMed for requesting absences.

 The Attendance Policy is located on the COM-T website at [http://medicine.arizona.edu/students/student-policies-forms](http://medicine.arizona.edu/students/student-policies-forms).